Skip to content

 Dordogne

 Chateau d'Oche began in the 1400s and was transformed in the 1800s into a neo-Gothic property in the Dordogne.
 Neo-Gothic towers and turrets, two chapels, and a chequed floor in the Event Suite give it a theatrical character.
-Nineteen bedrooms sleep 45 on site across thirteen hectares of parkland, and the property hosts up to 160 seated guests with full sole use.
-Venue hire starts at €12,400.
+Up to 160 dine beneath the neo-Gothic turrets, with nineteen bedrooms sleeping 45 across thirteen hectares of parkland.
+From €12,400.

 Why We Love It